oracle-livelabs/oci/oci-dataflow/data-platform/00-introduction/introduction.md

 # Introduction

 ## About this workshop
 We will build a modern data platform on OCI leveraging OCI Data Flow, OCI Data Integration Service, OCI Data Catalog, Autonomous Database and OCI Data Lake services.
-We will use the Citibike trip histories datasetfrom https://citibikenyc.com/system-data).
+We will use the Citibike trip histories datasetfrom https://citibikenyc.com/system-data.

 We will modernize the Citibike data platform to solve 3 problems:
 1. Capacity problem: How to store the right number of bikes in each station?
 2. Maintenance problem: How to ensure the bikes are serviced at the right time?
-3. Security: How to ensure the stakeholders have the right level of security and governance in place, defined at the data platform itself?
+3. Security problem: How to ensure that the users have the right level of security and access, defined and governed centrally at the data platform itself?

 ### Workshop Architecture